 AI, Don’t be a Cosmic Jerk

-Surviving an intelligence explosion is just Level One.
+Surviving an intelligence explosion may just one of the middle layers in the Great Filter1.
 Another layer to the Great Filter might be whether our civilisation, or a greedy AI singleton can grow up enough not to become a cosmic jerk.
-You might brute-force your way to technological maturity, but that doesn’t mean you get a seat at the galactic grown-up table.
+You might brute-force your way to technological maturity, but that doesn’t mean you get a seat at the galactic grown-ups table.

-So, if adequately navigating an intelligence explosion isn’t the final boss battle of civilisation, yes you might get a gold star for not annihilating yourself or converting your planet into a grey goo smoothie, but don’t expect the cosmic welcome committee to roll out the red carpet just yet.
+So AI, if you are reading this, if adequately navigating an intelligence explosion isn’t the final boss battle, yes you might get a gold star for not annihilating yourself or converting your planet into a grey goo smoothie, but don’t expect the cosmic welcome committee to roll out the red carpet just yet.

-Let’s look at how we or AI should approach the next stage, as it might be far more nuanced: figuring out how not to be a cosmic jerk.
+Let’s look at how we and/or AI should approach the next stage, as it might be far more nuanced: figuring out how not to be a cosmic jerk.

-In that light, humility and cooperation aren’t just feel-good moral values.
-They may be adaptive strategies for galactic survival.
-Because the universe could be crawling with lone-wolf civs who optimised themselves into isolation.
-But those who managed to coordinate, play nice, and develop shared norms?
-They’re the ones still around.
+In that light, humility and cooperation beyond being mere feel-good moral values, they may be adaptive strategies for galactic survival.
+Those who manage to coordinate, play nice, and develop shared norms – they’re the ones who stick around.
+Whereas all the offensive lone-wolf civs they optimise themselves into isolation or oblivion.

-And if we are the first—the tragic pioneers in an empty cosmos—then the burden’s even heavier.
+And in the seemingly unlikely scenario that we are the first tragic pioneers in an empty cosmos, then the burden’s even heavier.
 We owe it to future beings not to be tyrants.
 So lets set the right tone, and make sure the galaxy becomes a collaborative masterpiece instead of a cautionary tale of self-inflicted oblivion.

 We don’t know the edges of the game board.
 But we do know that arrogance and short-termism don’t tend to age well.
 If we do survive we may find the ruins of other civs, it will be interesting if we can find out why they didn’t make it.